What is learned helplessness?

 - Celebrate your successes.

 - The most common treatment is therapy, especially cognitive behavioural therapy (CBT).
-CBT helps people overcome these types of challenges by changing how they think and act.
-Albert Ellis developed the ABC method to help you change the way you think.
+CBT helps people overcome these challenges by changing how they think and act.
+Albert Ellis developed the ABC method to help you change your thoughts.
 [Change your thinking worksheet]

 Resources: